A Summary of Climate Change Theory &

 Carbon dioxide and other greenhouse gases, especially water, “trap some of the heat we receive from the sun and prevent it from bouncing back into space.”15

 How much can increased atmospheric carbon dioxide be expected to warm the earth?
 If the atmosphere is sensitive, it will heat a lot.
 If insensitive, new carbon dioxide will have limited effect.
-Climate change proponents argue that if the atmosphere is sensitive, we must phase out use of fossil fuels.
+Climate change proponents argue that the atmosphere is sensitive and we must phase out use of fossil fuels.

 We know from the historical record that “the climate changes all the time, in different and unpredictable”16 ways.

 Earth’s temperature changes constantly.
-The range of temperatures is approximately 6.5 degrees Fahrenheit over the last 10,000 years.
+The range of temperatures in the chart above is approximately 6.5 degrees Fahrenheit over the last 10,000 years.
 The chart shows temperatures in Greenland fluctuating between negative 29 degrees Celsius to negative 32.5 degrees Celsius.
 Do they prove climate change real?
 Yes, climate change is real and constant.
 Is “manmade” carbon dioxide causing climate change?
-In all of the 10,000 years shown in the chart man played no role in the change of temperature or the carbon dioxide level.
+In all of the 10,000 years shown in the chart, which goes back in time from the year 1855, man played no role in the change of temperature or the carbon dioxide level.
 The climate changes with or without man’s presence.
-(See the chart: “10,000 Years of Climate Change.
-The Climate Has Always Changed.”)

 Pre-industrial carbon dioxide was 280 parts-per-million (ppm).
 Current carbon dioxide is 400 ppm.